Vegan Baking Recipes Vegan Bread and Muffin Recipes Flourless Sprouted Whole Wheat Bread

 Once the seeds have sprouted to no more than ¾ the length of the grain, they're ground.
 The best way to do this is with a flour mill.
 I didn't want to disservice vegan bakers by instructing them to buy home flour mills that cost up to hundreds of dollars just to make flourless sprouted breads.
 There must be a better way to easily enjoy this uinique style of bread.
 If you do splurge on a home flour mill, you'll be rewarded with considerably fluffier and lighter bread.
 I settled on using a food processor to grind the wheat berries into a purée which results in an extremely dense, hearty loaf with chunks of wheat berries.
 I only recommend making this bread if you adore whole wheat breads.
 If you have a plush, soft spot for fluffy white breads I advise you to avoid this recipe.

-As the endosperm hydrates, protein compounds contained within it called glutenin and gliadin unravel.
+As the endosperm hydrates, proteins contained within it called glutenin and gliadin unravel.
 Kneading, rest time or both contribute to the binding of these proteins into gluten.
 Gluten is a high protein, pliable rubbery mass that holds the bread together and acts like a net to trap rising C02 bubbles given off by the yeast.

 The problem with bran husks